 I miss breastfeeding…

-While I’m happy that K2 is still getting the nutrients she needs (that’s what’s important) from soy formula, I miss the bond that nursing encourages between Mommy and Baby.
+While I’m happy that Kennedy is still getting the nutrients she needs (that’s what’s important) from soy formula, I miss the bond that nursing encourages between Mommy and Baby.

-Sometimes I hold K2 while feeding her a bottle and I feel so defeated.
+Sometimes I hold Kennedy while feeding her a bottle and I feel so defeated.
 There’s something so special about nursing your baby – something that strengthens your relationship like nothing else.
-Knowing that I had that relationship with K for an entire year makes me wish I had been able to continue with K2.
+Knowing that I had that relationship with Krista for an entire year makes me wish I had been able to continue with Kennedy.

 Now, I’m not in the business of throwing pity parties all the time and feeling sorry for myself, so to combat this feeling and try to find another way to develop a stronger bond with my youngest daughter, I went in search for a bottle that more closely resembled mom, that would help us both transition to full-time bottle feeding.